AKloc/BookNotes/Professional/Present! A Techie's Guide to Public Speaking.md

 	- Make sure the tech works.
 	- Have a copy of your presentation on your laptop, on the cloud, on a drive, in both your presentation format as well as PDF format.
 	- Check out the stage.
 What's your walking plan?
 	- Plan out your time.
-Arrive an hour early, test tech, leave 20 minutes to chat with attend
+Arrive an hour early, test tech, leave 20 minutes to chat with attendees?

 **What can I do with this?**
-- What actions am I going to take based on this book, if any?
+- I should do a lightning talk at CodeMash.
+- Like the angle that for any sort of conversation that's going to take any time, to not lean on slides.
+Tell stories.
+Even if they're for work meetings.
+- Have some good checklist items in these notes.

 **Personal Bottom Line**
 - 7.5/10